erikhyrkas/snakes/training_data/llama-wiki-2.md

 ------------

 The Philippines is known for its beautiful beaches, mountains, and islands.
 Tourists often visit Boracay Island, Mayon Volcano, and the Chocolate Hills of Bohol.

-**References**

-* [1] World Bank (2020)
-* [2] National Statistics Office (2020)

-Note: The references are included to provide credibility and to show that the information is based on reliable sources.
-However, they have been kept brief to maintain simplicity.
 <end>

 Write a wiki article about Elephant.<start>**Elephant**